Antinori, A Groundbreaking $100 million Winery

 The Antinori Winery at the beginning of work

 First, see how the building respects its surrounding landscape.
 Here it is still under construction but close to being finished (above you see an Archeo aerial photo).
+The construction workers understand the two way radio frequency programming and that’s why they were able to communicate seamlessly during the construction process.

 It’s literally nestled into the hillside.
 Groundbreaking indeed.
 Here below is the entrance, with the spectacular corkscrew staircase leading down to the parking space under the building – and a corkscrew design for a winery seems particularly apt.